BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 26/01/2019
 ---
 Today was the last day of my studies.
 I think I have successfully completed my education (at least bachelor).
 I have to defend my diploma thesis and officially I'll be an engineer!

+27/01/2019
+---
+It was a pleasant Sunday.
+At the morning I've been at the church then afterwords I went on swimming pool.
+I relaxed myself and had conversation with a friend who's the lifeguard there.

+28/01/2019
+---
+Monday..
+I woke up at 5am, breakfast, work, workout, learning and sleep.
+In short it was all day.
+It was good.
+I think that at the end of the week I'll take some remote work so that I can concentrate more on learning to defend my diploma thesis.

+29/01/2019
+---
+Lately I have terrible headaches while intense work.
+I hope it isn't anything serious.
+I'll work tomorrow with the pomodoro technique to see results.

+30/01/2019
+---
+What a crazy day!
+I have some critical bug reports in our system and I don't know what causes it...
+Additionally I have to learn a lot to my diploma exam.
+One more news, I'll probably have to move out of the flat I'm currently renting 'cause my roommates are moving out.

+31/01/2019
+---
+I was at the jsession today which is a group of the java developers.
+There was 2 talks.
+First about functional programming in Scala and the second one about profiling the applications.
+In my opinion the second one was better.
+It was presented by a deaveloper with 12 years experience that was talking on his life experience with profiling.

+01/02/2019
+---
+Friiiiday!!
+Start of the weekend :)!
+I was at the swimming pool with a couple of colleagues.
+It was a good time and I could relax.
+Besides, I have a lot of learning to my diploma exam.

+02/02/2019
+---
+Today I've been a procrastinating.
+I learned something for my diploma exam, but I know I could have done more.
+Anyway, rest is also very important so balance is the best option.